Erectile Dysfunction After Surgery: Risks And Recovery

 1. Prostate or Bladder Surgery

-Sometimes, radiation therapy done for cancer treatment in the pelvic area or bladder can cause erectile dysfunction over time because radiation delivery in that area can slowly damage the tiny blood vessels that supply the penis.
-This process can reduce blood flow and cause stiffness of the penile tissue.
-It also affects the erectile recovery.
+Sometimes, radiation therapy used to treat cancer in the pelvic area or bladder can lead to erectile dysfunction over time.
+This happens because the radiation in that region can slowly damage the small blood vessels that supply the penis.
+When these vessels are affected, blood flow decreases, and the penile tissue can become less flexible.
+These changes can make erections more difficult and may slow down the overall recovery of erectile function.[2]

 How Can Surgery Cause Erectile Dysfunction?

-Surgery puts both the mind and body under stress.
-While most procedures are safe, some can temporarily affect the nerves, blood flow, or hormones that are responsible for healthy erections.
-Understanding these causes can help you recover faster and manage expectations better.
+Surgery puts both mind and body under stress.
+While most procedures are safe, some can temporarily affect the nerves or blood flow that are responsible for healthy erections.
+Understanding these causes can help you recover faster.

 1. Nerve Injury

-The main cause of erectile dysfunction after surgery is usually nerve injury.[1]
-The tiny nerves that control erections run very close to the prostate, bladder, and pelvic area, and they can sometimes be stretched, damaged, or temporarily injured.
-When that happens, the signals between the brain and penis are disrupted, making it harder to get or maintain an erection.
+The most common cause of erectile dysfunction after surgery is injury to the nerves (called cavernous nerves) that control erections.
+These nerves sit very close to the prostate and can be stretched, bruised, or temporarily damaged during surgery.
+When this happens, the signals that travel between the brain and the penis are interrupted, making it harder to get or maintain an erection.[4]

-Some post-surgery medications, such as painkillers, antidepressants, or blood pressure drugs, may temporarily lower arousal or sexual response as a side effect.[6]
+Some post-surgery medications, such as certain blood pressure drugs or antidepressants, may cause erectile dysfunction as a side effect.[6]

 4. Psychological Factors

-Mental and emotional health also affects erections.
-After surgery, it’s normal to feel anxious about recovery or sexual performance.
-This tension can make it harder to relax and become aroused.
-For most, this is temporary and improves as confidence returns.
+Mental and emotional health also play an important role in erections.
+After surgery, it is normal to feel anxious about healing or sexual performance.
+This worry can make it harder to relax and feel aroused.
+For most men, this is temporary and improves as confidence returns and the body continues to recover.

 What Increases Erectile Dysfunction Risk After Surgery?